coalaura/echo-vault/README.md

 - Drop-in ShareX uploader with bearer-token auth
 - Minimal, responsive Web UI for gallery viewing and management
+- Find screenshots by describing them ("blue car", "internet speed test") using local vector embeddings
+- Automatically generates metadata and tags for images via OpenRouter (LLMs)
+- Scheduled `tar.gz` snapshots of your database and media files with configurable retention policies
 - Configurable image processing to WebP, PNG, or JPEG
 - Video transcoding and optimization (MP4, WebM, etc.) powered by ffmpeg
 - Advanced GIF pipeline: convert from video, resample, downscale, reduce colors, and optimize with gifsicle
 - Import existing files straight into the database with the `scan` command
+- Smart background backfilling for existing uploads
 - Commented `config.yml` generated on first run

 ![example](.github/example.png)